amirparvez/file-custodian/docs/depository.md

 > NOTE: forceRequestToS3 is only applicable to S3 depositories.

-> NOTE: null query will get all files in the depository.
+> NOTE: null query will get all files in the folder.

 ```js
 const pngFiles = await custodian.depository("s3-1").searchFiles({